Met Gala 2025: Will Rihanna attend star-studded event as partner A$AP Rocky hosts?

 The big event will take place next Monday with the red carpet starting at 6 p.m.
 EST

-With the 2025 Met Gala just one week away, eager fans are wondering who will be ascending the coveted steps this year to celebrate the forthcoming spring exhibit: “Superfine: Tailoring Black Style.”
+With the 2025 Met Gala just hours away, eager fans are wondering who will be ascending the coveted steps this year to celebrate the forthcoming spring exhibit: “Superfine: Tailoring Black Style.”

 Scheduled for the first Monday in May, the glamor-steeped event, also known as “fashion’s biggest night out,” promises appearances from designers, artists, A-listers, and athletes, all hand-picked by Vogue Editor-in-Chief Anna Wintour.